Asymptotics for the Taylor coefficients of certain infinite products: Applications of the main result

 \section{Applications of the main result}

 Before moving to the proof of the main result, we first give some applications.
 In the first two examples, we reproduce the asymptotic formulas \eqref{eq:51} and \eqref{eq:C(n)}, respectively.
-We then confirm Tang's inequalities in \cite{Tan2018}.
+We then confirm Tang's inequalities in \cite{Tan2018} in the asymptotic sense.
 In this section, we always expand the infinite product as $\sum_{n\ge 0}g(n)q^n$.

 In general, to obtain an explicit asymptotic formula of $g(n)$, we first compute $\cL_{>0}$.
 Next, we find the largest number among $\{\sqrt{\Delta(\vk,\ell)}/k\}$ with $(\vk,\ell)\in\cL_{>0}$ and $k\equiv \ell \pmod{L}$.
 Now one needs to check if the corresponding $I$-Bessel function vanishes for this choice.
 If it is nonvanishing, then the asymptotic formula shall be obtained from the $I$-Bessel term.
 Otherwise, we move to find the second largest number among $\{\sqrt{\Delta(\vk,\ell)}/k\}$ and carry out the same program.
 Notice that if there are multiple choices of $\vk$, $\ell$ and $k$ giving the same value of $\sqrt{\Delta(\vk,\ell)}/k$, one should sum up all such $I$-Bessel terms and check if the summation vanishes or not.